SDGGiesbrecht/Workspace/README.md

 .Workspace/.build/release/workspace initialize
 ```

+Add the ` •executable` flag to the end of the last line to initialize an executable instead of a library.

 ### Existing Projects

 To have Workspace take responsibility for an existing project, run this script the root of its repository: